VasiliyKolihalov/FatNetLib/docs/2-essentials/1-initial-configuration.md

 Learn more about [Middlewares](6-middlewares.md).

-## Register endpoints
+## Endpoint registration

 To register endpoints, you need to use the `Endpoints` property.
-Endpoints must be registered before calling the `BuildAndRun()` method.

 ```c#
 builder.Endpoints.AddReceiver(